DeepCodeAI/jetbrains-plugin/README.md

-# Deepcode plugin for JetBrains IDEs
+# DeepCode plugin for JetBrains IDEs

 **The JetBrains IDE extension provided by <a href="https://www.deepcode.ai">DeepCode.ai</a> finds bugs and critical vulnerabilities in your code.
 We support Java, C/C++, Python, JavaScript and TypeScript.**